Skip to content

 }

-1. You can also Serialize the Packet manually, Which can be usefull if the Packet is more complex
+1. You can also Serialize the Packet manually, which can be useful if the Packet is more complex.

 diff